INRIA/velus/readme.md

 `./velus <options> <sourcefile.ext>`

 Options are described in the output of `./velus -h`.
+In particular, the flags `-dstc`, `-dobc` and `-dclight` enable the generation of Stc, Obc and Clight intermediate files.
+The flag `-nofusion` is used to disable the fusion optimization.

 On success, the compiler will output an assembly file `<sourcefile.s>`.
 The compiler can be tested against two test suites:
 ```